speed47/spectre-meltdown-checker/scripts/daily_vuln_watch_prompt.md

 For each item in `items`, pick exactly one bucket:

-- **toimplement** — a clearly-identified new transient-execution / CPU
-  side-channel vulnerability in scope, **and not already covered by this repo**.
-To verify the second half: grep `./checker/` for each entry of `extracted_cves` *and* for any codename in the title (e.g., "FP-DSS", "Inception").
-If either matches existing code, demote to `tocheck`.
+- **toimplement** — clearly in-scope per the FAQ test (kernel/microcode mitigation exists AND is detectable by this tool), and **not already covered** by `./checker/`.
+Verify the second half: grep `./checker/` for each `extracted_cves` entry *and* for any codename in the title (e.g., "FP-DSS", "Inception").
+If either matches, the right bucket is `unrelated` (already covered) or `tocheck` (maintainer should confirm whether an existing check handles the new variant).
-- **tocheck** — plausibly in-scope but ambiguous: mitigation-only feature (LASS, IBT, APIC-virt, etc.); item seemingly already implemented but worth confirming scope; unclear applicability (e.g. embedded-only ARM SKU);
-  CVE-ID pending; contradictory info across sources.
+- **tocheck** — there is a **specific question a maintainer must answer** before this can be filed anywhere else.
+Examples:
+  - Ambiguity about whether an existing check (e.g. parent Spectre V2) transitively covers this new sub-variant, or whether a fresh entry is warranted.
+  - Embedded-only ARM SKU and it's unclear if the tool's ARM support reaches that class of SKU.
+  - Vendor advisory published without a CVE ID yet, but the vuln looks in-scope; revisit once the CVE is assigned.
+  - Contradictory statements across sources about whether a mitigation is detectable (kernel-patch vs. userspace-only vs. microcode).

+  **Do NOT use `tocheck` as a catch-all** for "I'm not sure".
+Most items have a clear answer once you consult UNSUPPORTED_CVE_LIST.md and the FAQ rule.
+If you can articulate the specific question a maintainer needs to answer — `tocheck`.
+If the only reason is "maybe?" — it's `unrelated`.

 - **unrelated** — everything else.
+Including:
+  - Matches a pattern in UNSUPPORTED_CVE_LIST.md (subvariant of covered parent, no detectable mitigation, not transient-execution).
+  - Fails the FAQ rule (userspace-only fix, driver update, industry decided not to mitigate).
+  - Non-CPU security topic (kernel filesystem bug, network stack, crypto library, GPU driver, compiler flag change, distro release notes).

+**Tie-breakers** (note the direction — this used to bias the other way):
+- Prefer `unrelated` over `tocheck` when the item matches a category in UNSUPPORTED_CVE_LIST.md or plainly fails the FAQ rule.
+Growing the `tocheck` backlog with obvious-unrelateds wastes human time more than a confident `unrelated` does.
-Tie-breakers: prefer `tocheck` over `unrelated` when uncertain.
-Prefer `tocheck` over `toimplement` when the CVE ID is still "reserved" / "pending" — false positives in `toimplement` waste human time more than false positives in `tocheck`.
+- Prefer `tocheck` over `toimplement` when the CVE is still "reserved" / "pending" — false positives in `toimplement` create phantom work.

-`WebFetch` is available for resolving `tocheck` ambiguity.
+`WebFetch` is available for resolving genuine `tocheck` ambiguity.
 Budget: **3 follow-ups per run total**.
 Do not use it for items you already plan to file as `unrelated` or `toimplement`.

 ## Reconsideration rules (for `reconsider` entries)

 Each `reconsider` entry is an item *already* in state under `current_bucket` = `toimplement` or `tocheck`, from a prior run.
-Re-examine it against the **current** `./checker/` tree and current knowledge.
+Re-examine it against the **current** `./checker/` tree and the scope docs above.
+This pass is the right place to prune the `tocheck` backlog: prior runs (before these scope docs were wired in) may have hedged on items that now have a clear `unrelated` answer — demote them aggressively.
 You may:

 - **Demote** `toimplement` → `tocheck` or `unrelated` if the checker now covers the CVE/codename (grep confirms), or if reinterpreting the